NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     int newRightBlk = splitInternal(intBlockNum, internalEntries);

     if (/* splitInternal() returned E_DISKFULL */) {

-        // destroy the right subtree, given by intEntry.rChild, build up till now that
+        // Using bPlusDestroy(), destroy the right subtree, rooted at intEntry.rChild.
+        // This corresponds to the tree built up till now that has not yet been
-        // has not yet been connected to the existing B+ Tree, using bPlusDestroy().
+        // connected to the existing B+ Tree

         return E_DISKFULL;
     }

     if (/* the current block was not the root */) {  // (check pblock in header)
         // insert the middle value from `internalEntries` into the parent block
-        // using the insertIntoInternal() function.
+        // using the insertIntoInternal() function (recursively).

+        // the middle value will be at index 50 (given by constant MIDDLE_INDEX_INTERNAL)

-        // create a struct InternalEntry with lChild = currentBlock, rChild = newRightBlk
+        // create a struct InternalEntry with lChild = current block, rChild = newRightBlk
         // and attrVal = internalEntries[MIDDLE_INDEX_INTERNAL].attrVal
         // and pass it as argument to the insertIntoInternalFunction as follows